-- Risk exposures and their evolution; - Evolution of key risk indicators and specific limits; - · Results of crisis analysis exercises; and - Internal capital adequacy (i.e. hedging capacity).
+- Risk exposures and their evolution; - Evolution of key risk indicators and specific limits; - Stress test results; and - Internal capital adequacy (i.e. hedging capacity).

 Disclosure requirements covered by art.
-52 (4) of the NBM Regulation No. 158/2020
+52 (4) of the NBM Regulation No. 158/2020 Credit risk

-Credit risk